RetiredWizard/PyDOS/README.md

 **rgbblink.py [pin number]** - program to blink an onboard neopixel or dotstar
 **rgbrainbow.py [pin number]** - program to color cycle an onboard neopixel or dotstar

-**matrix.py [width,height,depth,across,down]** - program to initalize connected HUB75 RGB Matrix Panels as a CircuitPython display.
+**matrix.py [width,height,depth,across,down]** - (Circuitpython only) program to initalize connected HUB75 RGB Matrix Panels as a CircuitPython display.
 The display object is stored as a PyDOS environment variable (_display).

 Parameters:
 width - base width of a single RGB matrix tile